KeksBombe/jellyfin-plugin-auto-collections-dev/README.md

 ## User Guide

+The Auto Collections plugin offers two modes for creating collections: **Simple Collections** and **Advanced Collections**.

 ### Simple Collections

+Simple Collections provide an easy-to-use interface for creating basic collections with a single filter criterion.

 1. To set it up, visit `Dashboard -> Plugins -> My Plugins -> Auto Collections`
-2. For each auto collection you want to create:
+2. For each simple auto collection you want to create:
-   - Select the match type (Title, Studio, Genre, Actor, or Director) from the dropdown
-   - Select the media type (All, Movies, or Shows) from the dropdown
+   - **Match Type**: Select one of the following from the dropdown:
+     - **Title**: Match by words or phrases in the title
+     - **Studio**: Match by production studio
+     - **Genre**: Match by genre
+     - **Actor**: Match by actor name
+     - **Director**: Match by director name
+   - **Media Type**: Filter the collection content by:
+     - **All**: Include both movies and TV shows (default)
+     - **Movies**: Include only movies
+     - **Shows**: Include only TV shows
-   - Enter the string to match
+   - **String to Match**: Enter the text to match against the selected match type
-   - Provide a custom collection name (optional)
+   - **Collection Name**: Provide a custom collection name (optional)
-   - Choose whether the match should be case-sensitive (optional)
+   - **Case Sensitive**: Choose whether the match should be case-sensitive (optional)
 3. Click "Save"
 4. Click "Sync Auto Collections" to update your collections immediately
 5. Your Collections now exist!

+**Simple Collection Limitations:**
+- Each simple collection uses exactly one match criterion (Title, Studio, etc.)
+- Cannot combine multiple criteria (e.g., can't match both a title AND a genre)
+- Cannot use complex filtering beyond the basic media type filter

 ### Advanced Collections

-For more complex collections, you can use the Advanced Collections feature:
+Advanced Collections provide much more powerful filtering capabilities with boolean expressions.

 1. In the Auto Collections settings, scroll to the "Advanced Collections" section
 2. For each advanced collection:
-   - Enter a collection name
+   - **Collection Name**: Enter a name for your collection
-   - Create an expression using the following syntax:
+   - **Expression**: Create a boolean expression using the following criteria types:

+     **Content Metadata Filters:**
      - `TITLE "text"` - Match items with "text" in the title
      - `GENRE "name"` - Match items with "name" genre
      - `STUDIO "name"` - Match items from "name" studio
      - `ACTOR "name"` - Match items with "name" actor
      - `DIRECTOR "name"` - Match items with "name" director
      - `TAG "tag"` - Match items with "tag" in their tags
+     - `PRODUCTIONLOCATION "location"` - Match items by production country/location

+     **Rating Filters:**
      - `PARENTALRATING "rating"` - Match items with specific parental rating (e.g., "PG-13", "R")
-     - `COMMUNITYRATING "value"` - Match items by community rating (supports `>8.5`, `<5`, `>=7`, etc.)
+     - `COMMUNITYRATING "value"` - Match items by community rating (supports comparison operators)
      - `CRITICSRATING "value"` - Match items by critics rating (supports comparison operators)

-     - `PRODUCTIONLOCATION "location"` - Match items by production country/location
+     **Media Type Filters:**
      - `MOVIE` - Match only movies
      - `SHOW` - Match only TV shows

-   - Combine with boolean operators AND, OR, and NOT
+     **Logic Operators:**
+     - `AND` - Both conditions must be true
+     - `OR` - Either condition can be true
+     - `NOT` - Negate a condition
-   - Use parentheses for grouping
+     - Use parentheses `()` for grouping expressions

+   - **Case Sensitive**: Choose whether the matches should be case-sensitive (optional)
+3. Click "Save" and then "Sync Auto Collections"

+**Advanced Collection Benefits:**
+- Combine multiple criteria (e.g., match a genre AND a specific actor)
+- Create complex exclusion rules (e.g., match a genre BUT NOT a certain director)
+- Use parentheses to group expressions for complex logic
+- Apply multiple filters simultaneously
+- Create highly specific, targeted collections

 ### Numeric Rating Syntax

-For community and critics ratings, you can use comparison operators:
+For community and critics ratings in Advanced Collections, you can use comparison operators:
 - `COMMUNITYRATING ">8"` - Greater than 8
 - `COMMUNITYRATING ">=9.5"` - Greater than or equal to 9.5
 - `COMMUNITYRATING "<6"` - Less than 6
 - `COMMUNITYRATING "=7"` - Exactly 7
 - `COMMUNITYRATING "7"` - Exactly 7 (equals sign is optional)

+### Useful Advanced Expression Examples

+- **Recent High-Quality Movies**: `MOVIE AND COMMUNITYRATING ">7.5" AND CRITICSRATING ">70"`
+- **Family-Friendly Content**: `PARENTALRATING "G" OR PARENTALRATING "PG"`
+- **Exclude Specific Content**: `GENRE "Horror" AND NOT DIRECTOR "Jordan Peele"`
+- **Content from Specific Countries**: `PRODUCTIONLOCATION "Japan" AND GENRE "Animation"`
+- **Actor in Multiple Genres**: `ACTOR "Tom Hanks" AND (GENRE "Drama" OR GENRE "Comedy")`
+- **TV Shows with High Ratings**: `SHOW AND COMMUNITYRATING ">8" AND GENRE "Drama"`

 ### Import/Export Configuration